🏃 Athletes & performance

 Peak performance with injury awareness

 This is your physiological peak.
-But estrogen at its peak also increases ligament laxity, particularly in the ACL.
-ACL injuries in women cluster around ovulation.
+But peak estrogen also increases ligament laxity, particularly in the ACL.
+ACL injuries in women cluster around this window.

 • Peak performance sessions — competition day, race day, max-effort testing